| I know how bad

 an electronic petition, visit Mothers for Natural Law today.

+Thank you.)
 Yes, as if the

 all the other damage smoking does to your body weren't enough,